 Students will complete the course with the clinical, technical, and professional skills they need to be successful in any dental practice.
-Upon completion of the ten (10) month program which includes a 300-hour externship, students will have the professional, clinical knowledge and proficiency required of the dental assisting professional.
+Upon completion of the ten 42 weeks course work and the 300-hour externship, students will have the professional, clinical knowledge and proficiency required of the dental assisting professional.

 Our graduates will be eligible to take the Infection Control (ICE) and Radiation Health and Safety (RHS) in preparation for the CDA national examination.
 The CDA is developed and administered by Dental Assisting National Board (DANB).
-The cost of the program will include supplies, scrubs, lab jackets, and books.
+The cost of the program is $10,500.00 and this include supplies and text books.
+Payment plans available.
+You may qualify for financial assistance from Kansas Workforce KHPOP, MO Full Employment Council (FEC), or Vocational Rehab (DHHS).
 Call 913-708-8323 to speak with the Program Director for more details.